 The learner will become familiar with the theory and performance of essential heath care skills necessary during the Antepartum period of pregnancy.
-Co-requisite: Antepartum Theory (10-510-160)

 The learner will develop beginning critical thinking skills for the antepartum client with a focus on counseling and education.
 The learner will perform in the clinical application of skills and theory for the client during the antepartum, intrapartum and postpartum periods of pregnancy using the Midwives Model of Care.
-Prerequisite: Midwife Clinic 1 (10-510-159)

 The learner will have the opportunity to further develop critical thinking skills using the Midwives Model of care in making clinical decision with an emphasis on antenatal care.
 The learner will focus on performance of initial history and physical examination including collection of appropriate specimens.
-Prerequisite: Midwife Clinic 2 (10-510-162)